Term 1 Newsletter, 2023

 - Nutrition – properly reading food labels, budgeting, planning, food wastage and cooking skills;

-- Computer Skills – using Microsoft Office and typing;
+- Computer Skills – desktop usage, using Microsoft Office, typing skills, film editing and website building;

-- Careers – resume writing, cover letters, how to research jobs, skill selection, numeracy unit reviewing fundamental skills;
+- Careers – resume writing, cover letters, how to research jobs, skills selection and how to apply for jobs;

-The Year 10 Student Assessment Handbook is available on the school website and is an important document for Year 10 students to read to be informed about their Record of School Achievement (RoSA) requirements.
+Student Assessment Handbooks are available on the school website and are important documents for Years 9 & 10 students to read to be informed about their Record of School Achievement (RoSA) requirements.

-Staff and students at the Year 11 & 12 campus are looking forward to welcoming the new students starting Year 11 this year.
-It will be a big change for them with longer hours at school, an increased workload, and the expectation to complete homework.
-To assist with this transition ETASC offers after school study sessions from 3 pm to 4 pm where teachers are available to help students with their homework and study.
+The staff and students at the Year 11 and 12 campus are looking forward to welcoming the new Year 11 students starting this year.
+It will be a big change for them with longer hours at school, an increased workload and the expectation to complete homework.
+To assist with this transition ETASC offers after-school study sessions from 3pm to 4pm where teachers are available to help students with their homework and study.

-Both Year 11 and Year 12 enjoy participating in a variety of programs to assist them with their studies for 15 minutes after lunch.
-These programs include:
+Both Year 11 and 12 enjoy participating in a variety of programs to assist them with their studies for 15 minutes after lunch.
+They include:

-Throughout the year students complete a study skills booklet.
-Doing this assists the students to set goals and create study timetables.
+Throughout the year, students complete a study skills booklet.
+It assists them to set goals and create study timetables.
 They learn effective ways to study and write summary notes.
 They are also taught time management tips and methods to get organised.

 During this program, students reflect on ways to improve their mental health.
 They gain valuable tools to overcome procrastination, increase motivation, manage stress, reduce negative self-talk and cope with anxiety.

-The Year 11 Student Assessment Handbook is an important document for Year 11 students to read to be informed about the Preliminary HSC course requirements.
+The Stage 6 Student Assessment Handbook is an important document for Stage 6 students to read to be informed about the HSC course requirements.

-Within the handbook, there is information on how to successfully complete Year 11, the grading scale for each subject, what an ‘N’ Determination Award (N Award) is and how to avoid one, study skills and who to talk to if you need help.
+Within the handbook, there is information on how to successfully complete Stage 6, what an ‘N’ Determination Award (N Award) is and how to avoid one, study skills and who to talk to if you need help.

-We encourage all Year 11 students and parents/carers to read this document thoroughly to ensure they are informed of the expectations for Year 11.
+We encourage all Stage 6 students and parents/carers to read this document thoroughly to ensure they are informed of the expectations for Stage 6.

 ET Australia Secondary College Term Dates